Gradient-IIITS/CP-Solutions/README.md

 # CP-Solutions
-Solutions for contests held by Geadient.
+Solutions for contests held by Gradient.